 Date Name of child

 Teacher's

 name

-lid your behaviour go against the school's expectations / the golden rules?
+ys did your behaviour go against the school's expectations / the

+golden rule

-OR which gold en rule have you broken?
+olden rule have you broken?

+5

-What could yo u have done differently?
+What could you have done differently?

+you have done unterently.

-What could ma ake the situation better now?
+What could make the situation better now?

+what could make the situation better now:

-Write about ar n example of good behaviour / something positive that you have done this week.
+t an example of good behaviour / something positive that you have

+done this w eek.